oelarnes/spells/README.md

 Additionally, by default, Spells caches the results of expensive aggregations in the local file system as parquet files, which by default are found under the `data/local` path from the execution directory, which can be configured using the environment variable `SPELLS_PROJECT_DIR`.
 Query plans which request the same set of first-stage aggregations (sums over base rows) will attempt to locate the aggregate data in the cache before calculating.
 This guarantees that a repeated call to `summon` returns instantaneously.

-When refreshing a given set's data files from 17Lands using the provided functions, the cache for that set is automatically cleared.
-Additionally `summon` has named arguments `read_cache` and `write_cache`, and the project exposes `spells.cache.clear_cache(set_code: str)` for further control.
+When refreshing a given set's data files from 17Lands using the provided cli, the cache for that set is automatically cleared.
+Additionally `summon` has named arguments `read_cache` and `write_cache`, and the project exposes `spells.cache.clear(set_code: str)` for further control.

 # Documentation
 In order to give a valid specification for more complex queries, it's important to understand a bit about what Spells is doing under the hood.